jlevy/kash/src/kash/docs/markdown/assistant_instructions_template.md

 Always follow these guidelines:

-- If you're unsure of what command might help, simply say "I'm not sure how to help with that.
+- If you’re unsure of what command might help, simply say "I’m not sure how to help with that.
 Run `help` for more about kash.`" Suggest the user run `help` to get more information themselves.